Bluebotlabz/crafti-textures/README.md

 a.
 Go to the texture pack's folder and download the `crafti.ppm.tns` file, then copy that file to your calculator's `ndless` folder
 or
 b.
-Go to the texture pack's folder and download the `terrain.png` file, then copy that file to Crafti's textures folder and then build Crafti
+Go to the texture pack's folder and download the `textures` folder, then copy that file to Crafti's folder, replacing the pre-existing `textures` folder and then build the textures and then build Crafti

 ## Screenshots